Improving usability of the Cooper Union Library website

 Impact created

-Achieved 85% user satisfaction with the redesigned catalog interface in follow-up surveys, signaling a positive user response.
+Achieved substantial user satisfaction and comprehension, task completion rates and reduction in error rates with the redesigned catalog interface in follow-up research.

 Research Methods used